kubernetes/website/docs/admin/extensible-admission-controllers.md

 ## Overview

-[Using Admission Controllers documentation](/doc/admin/admission-controllers.md) introduces how to use standard, plugin-style admission controllers.However, plugin admission controllers are not flexible enough for all use cases, due to the following:
+The [admission controllers documentation](/doc/admin/admission-controllers.md) introduces how to use standard, plugin-style admission controllers.
+However, plugin admission controllers are not flexible enough for all use cases, due to the following:
-* They need to be compiled in-tree
+* They need to be compiled into kube-apiserver.
 * They are only configurable when the apiserver starts up.

 1.7 introduces two alpha features, *Initializers* and *External Admission Hooks*, that address these limitations.
 These features allow admission controllers to be developed out-of-tree and configured at runtime.